-- Examples of appropriate use: - o reading eBooks, looking up words for assignments, highlighting text. - Examples of inappropriate use: - o accessing the unauthorized sites on the Internet without permission, Facebook®, etc. - o playing video games, listening to music, watching unauthorized videos, sending unauthorized messages or pictures, - o or use of the device in any way that is not commensurate with the classroom instruction.
+- Examples of appropriate use:

+- o reading eBooks, looking up words for assignments, highlighting text.

+- Examples of inappropriate use:

+- o playing video games, listening to music, watching unauthorized videos, sending unauthorized messages or pictures, - o or use of the device in any way that is not commensurate with the classroom instruction.